 As the winter months approach, pet owners should start preparing for ways to keep their little friends safe, warm and comfortable.
 Just like humans, cats and dogs can be volatile to injury from the cold.
-Of course, the age and type of the pet will also determine how it reacts to the cold, but almost all animals need to be protected from the harsh weather.
+Of course, the age and type of pet will also determine how it reacts to the cold, but almost all animals need to be protected from the harsh weather.

 Below are 5 simple tips that will help you create a warm and safe environment for your furry little friend.